dotnet/upgrade-assistant/docs/roslyn_best_practices.md

 If the only methods available are async, you should find another way to implement your analyzer to prevent runtime issues.

 **Do not**
 * Use `.Result` or `Wait()` in a Roslyn Analyzer.
-Forcing asynchronous code the behave synchronously can result in timing issues that are hard to debug and thread starvation.
+Forcing asynchronous code to behave synchronously can result in timing issues that are hard to debug and thread starvation.

 ## Best Practices for Roslyn Code Fixers